Type 1 diabetes may also be known by a variety of other names, including the following:

 Specific treatment for type 2 diabetes will be determined by your doctor based on:

 Often, type 2 diabetes can be controlled through losing weight, improved nutrition, and exercise alone.
-However, in some cases, these measures are not enough and either oral or injected medications and/or insulin must be used.
+However, over time, these measures are not enough and either oral or injected medications and/or insulin must be used.
 Treatment often includes:

 An appropriate exercise program